 If you’ve been itching to check out your favorite sketches and skits from past episodes of this long-running sketch comedy series, whether from the Gilda Radner, Eddie Murphy, Mike Myers, or Adam Sandler eras, you can catch every last one through this service.
-Peacock will offer episodes in all 44 seasons of the show as well as the latest season once the finale airs on NBC, making it easy to find and re-watch your favorite segments over and over again.
+Peacock will offer episodes from all 45 seasons of the show, making it easy to find and rewatch your favorite segments over and over again.
 More cowbell, anyone?

 Cheers is widely considered to be one of the best sitcoms ever to air on television.
 You can relive this ’80s and ’90s classic and all of its 11 seasons on the new streaming service.
 Every episode took place in the bar where everyone knows your name and followed the interactions of those who worked at the bar and those who patronized it.
-With a cast that included Ted Danson, Woody Harrelson, Rhea Perlman, Kelsey Grammer, and Kirstie Alley, just to name a few, it’s no wonder this series has gone down in the history books, and while some references are seriously dated, the stories and relationships among the characters are timeless.
+This series has gone down in the history books, and while some references are seriously dated, the stories and relationships among the characters are timeless.

 Just a day after Fox abruptly decided to cancel this sitcom after five seasons, NBC swept in and saved the single-camera comedy for a sixth season.
 In late 2019, the show was renewed for season eight.
-The show stars former Saturday Night Live cast member Andy Samberg as Jake Peralta, an immature NYPD detective in the fictional 99th Precinct who butts heads with his new, very serious, captain.
-But it’s the entire talented cast that makes this a must-watch, including Andre Braugher, Terry Crews, Melissa Fumero, Chelsea Peretti, Stephanie Beatriz, Joe Lo Truglio, Dirk Blocker, and Joel McKinnon Miller.
+The show stars former Saturday Night Live cast member Andy Samberg as Jake Peralta, an immature NYPD detective in the fictional 99th Precinct who butts heads with his new and very serious captain.
+But it’s the entire talented cast and the clever writing that makes this series one worth adding to your watch list.

-This 2002 military sci-fi series was a reimagining of the 1978 series of the same name about humans who live in a distant star system and are at war with an android race called the Cylons that they ironically created.
-After a massive attack, only 50,000 of billions of people in the human race survive thanks to civilian ships, and they must now try and escape to a colony known as Earth.
-It aired for four seasons back in 2004, and Peacock is also poised to offer a reboot of this series, headed up by Mr. Robot‘s Sam Esmail, that will address the modern climate.
-There’s no official launch date just yet, but at launch you can check out the 2002 version.
+This 2002 military sci-fi series was a reimagining of the 1978 series of the same name about humans who live in a distant star system and are at war with an android race called the Cylons — that they, ironically, created.
+After a massive attack, only 50,000 of billions of people in the human race survive, thanks to civilian ships, and they must now try and escape to a colony known as Earth.
+It aired for four seasons back in 2004, and Peacock is also poised to offer a reboot of this series, headed by Mr. Robot‘s Sam Esmail, that will address the modern climate.

 Relive this British historical drama in its entirety, including all six seasons (no word on the movie).
 Set in the early 20th century in the fictional Yorkshire country estate, the series, which first aired in the U.S. on PBS, followed the lives of the aristocratic Crawley family and their servants.
 While fictional, the series covers real-life events and how they impact the British social hierarchy, from the sinking of the Titanic to the Spanish influenza pandemic.
 The series was well received and praised, earning tons of Emmy nominations and wins.